VietnamTo-pack List for Vietnam

 3. Swimsuits/Sandals/Flip flops: for visiting Vietnam’s famous beaches.

-4. Sun protective clothing: The harsh sunlight in Vietnam’s tropical climate can be detrimental to your skin.
+4. Sun protective clothing: The harsh sunlight in Vietnam’s tropical climate can harm your skin.
 Long-sleeve shirts or a light jacket are recommended.
-Columbia Jacket is a preferred brand to protect yourself from the sun, yet the material is still breathable enough for ultimate comfort in Vietnam’s humid climate.
+Columbia Jacket is preferred to protect yourself from the sun, yet the material is still breathable enough for ultimate comfort in Vietnam’s humid climate.

 The North Face can offer a wide range of models that can be sufficient under icy weather, yet still easy to pack.